syslogic/bash-scripts/README.md

 It wraps the Android Emulator with CLI options. merely written, because I was fed up of doing this manually and the GUI of Android Studio does not permit one to add parameters.

+## keylayout.sh
+installs package system-config-keyboard on RHEL and CentOs ... for switching the default keyboard layout to German.